County of Ventura Human Services Agency assistance programs.

 Those residents of the county that may be facing eviction from rental housing, or who have been evicted and are currently homeless, can receive financial assistance from the Ventura County Homeless Prevention and Rapid Re-Housing Program.
 Relying on funding from the Federal Emergency Solutions Grant Program (ESG), HPRP provides comprehensive housing assistance that can include grants to pay security deposits; utility payments; short-term rental payments; free credit counseling; utility deposits; and there may even be funds for moving and storage costs.

 Additionally, case managers from County of Ventura Human Services Agency work closely with clients to both develop and implement service plans that can include access to additional public benefits.
 The overall goal of HAS and the government funded program is to help clients avoid becoming homeless again.
+Or read more on Ventura County homeless prevention and rapid rehousing.

 RAIN Transitional Living Center provides intensive case management as well as temporary housing for families and individuals working toward becoming self-sufficient.
 In addition to providing the homeless from the county with needed shelter, RAIN services also include counseling, free nutritious meals, child care if needed and transportation to work or to job interviews.